isomerpages/mlaw-corp/_about-us/contact-us.md

 <p><strong>Counter Operating Hours</strong>
 </p>
 <p>Monday to Friday, 8:30am to 5:00pm (Last queue ticket will be issued at
 4:30pm).
-To avoid the crowd, members of the public are advised to visit the Services Centre between 8:30am to 11:00am.
+<br>To avoid the crowd, members of the public are advised to visit the Services
+Centre between 8:30am to 11:00am.
 <br>Closed on weekends and public holidays.
 <br>
 </p>